January 10, 2008

 The crucial test is whether one’s pet theory can distinguish between selection for trait A and selection for trait B when A and B are coextensive: were polar bears selected for being white or for matching their environment?
 Search me; and search any kind of adaptationism I’ve heard of.

-“But,” you may respond (as I did, mentally), “for polar bears in the wild, ‘being white’ and ‘matching their environment’ are not two traits that we may label trait A and trait B while allowing that they are ‘coextensive’; they are the same trait.”2 A polar bear could not match its environment without being white; a polar bear could not be white and fail to match its environment.
+“But,” you may respond (as I did, mentally), “for polar bears in the wild, ‘being white’ and ‘matching their environment’ are not two traits that we may label trait A and trait B while allowing that they are ‘coextensive’; they are the same trait.” ((As Tim Lewens’s letter subsequently pointed out: “[P]olar bears are camouflaged in virtue of being white.”))
+A polar bear could not match its environment without being white; a polar bear could not be white and fail to match its environment.
 For a polar bear, being white just is matching its environment.
 Well, that is what I thought, and still do.
 Just because you can describe it in two ways doesn’t make it two different things.
 So there is no challenge for “adaptationism” here.
 Demanding that it be able to distinguish between one and the same thing seems a little unfair.

 Let us leave the polar bears there for a moment, as they swim (I hope not too far) to the next ice floe.
 Fodor further argues that there is a problem with the implications of the vocabulary, often used in evolutionary theory, of an animal’s traits having been “selected for”.
 He writes: